rehierl/node-tree-outliner/1-1-3-node-trees/1-0-node-trees.md

 * connected, no cycles
 * acyclic, a cycle is formed if any edge is added
-* connected, but disconnected, if a single edge is removed
+* connected, but disconnected if a single edge is removed
 * any two vertices can be connected by a unique simple path
 * connected, (#V-1) edges
 * no simple cycles and (#V-1) edges